 Accountable Plan Payments Made After 90 Day Rule

-For details on payments through the UW-3024 Expense Reimbursement Policy
+Find details on payments in the UW-3024 Expense Reimbursement Policy

-Employee Tax Reportable Fringe Monthly and Calendar Year End Reporting Process
+Employee Tax Reportable Fringe Bi-Weekly and Calendar Year End Reporting Process

 Employee tax reportable fringes that flow through Accounting Services are (1) taxable non-overnight meals, (2) taxable moving, (2) non-taxable moving, (3) taxable educational expense reimbursements, and (4) taxable accountable plan (Non-Accountable Plan – NONA) payments (effective 01/01/2017).